-Stevenage ESC makes full time education provision for 12 pupils in years 7 to 9 who are permanently excluded or at risk of permanent exclusion from secondary schools in the Stevenage and North Herts area.
+Stevenage ESC makes full time education provision for 12 pupils in years 7 to 9 who are permanently excluded or at risk of permanent exclusion from secondary schools in the Stevenage area.

 The Centre curriculum is based upon the National Curriculum, although there is no requirement for the ESC to deliver the National Curriculum as it is hoped that the majority of the pupils attending will return to mainstream schools.

-The subjects delivered are Maths, English, Science, Humanities, ICT, Art, Textiles, Cooking for Life, Social Development, General Studies, PE.
+The subjects delivered are Maths, English, Science, Projects, ICT, Art, Textiles, Cooking for Life, Social Development, Design Technology, Princes Trust and PE.

 Pupils are admitted following a referral from school or the local area Integration Officer and following this an admissions meeting is held with the parent/carer and child in question.
 Centre staff will also arrange to do a Home Visit as part of the admission process.
 On starting at the Centre, pupils undergo a thorough Baseline Assessment process which is aimed at identifying areas of strength and weakness and also to assist in the identification/confirmation of any possible learning needs.
 The outcomes are used to inform teacher planning, assist in the setting of IEP targets and may also identify a need for referral to an Educational Psychologist for further investigation.